onchain-id/documentation/docs/blockchain/core-concepts.md

 protocol.
 Blockchains use a decentralized peer-to-peer network in order to achieve consensus and byzantine fault tolerance, on Bitcoin and Ethereum - which are the most used blockchains - this consensus is achieved by proof-of-work which provides a probabilistic solution to the [byzantine generals problem](https://en.wikipedia.org/wiki/Byzantine_fault). <br>
-The blockchain can be seen as a big ledger, containing all the past transactions and consultable by anyone as it is distributed.
-These transactions are contained in "blocks", each block can contain a finite number of transactions and the average time needed to create a new block is fixed in the implementation level of the blockchain.
-As each block is linked to the previous one by a cryptographical proof (the block header of a new block contains the hash of the previous block) the transactions that are processed in a block on the blockchain are immutable, this characteristic is necessary when it comes to the use of this technology for transferring value.
+The blockchain can be seen as a big ledger containing all the past transactions are consultable by anyone as they are on the distributed network.
+These transactions are contained in "blocks", each block can contain a finite number of transactions, and the average time needed to create a new block is fixed in the implementation level of the blockchain.
+As each block is linked to the previous one by a cryptographical proof (the block header of a new block contains the hash of the previous block), the transactions that are processed in a block on the blockchain are immutable.
+This characteristic is necessary for transferring value when using this technology.

 # The Ethereum Blockchain<sup>[1](#footnote1)</sup>

-The [Ethereum Blockchain](https://github.com/ethereum/wiki/wiki/White-Paper) is an evolution of the Bitcoin blockchain protocol, the first release of the protocol was in 2015 and it evolved a lot since then.
-The intent of Ethereum is to create an alternative protocol for building decentralized applications, providing a different set of tradeoffs that are very useful for a large class of decentralized applications, with particular emphasis on situations where rapid development time, security for small and rarely used applications, and the ability of different applications to very efficiently interact, are important.
-Ethereum does this by building what is essentially the ultimate abstract foundational layer: a blockchain with a built-in Turing-complete programming language, allowing anyone to write smart contracts and decentralized applications where they can create their own arbitrary rules for ownership, transaction formats and state transition functions.
-Smart contracts, cryptographic "boxes" that contain value and only unlock it if certain conditions are met, can also be built on top of the platform, with vastly more power than that offered by Bitcoin scripting because of the added powers of Turing-completeness, value-awareness, blockchain-awareness and state.
+The [Ethereum Blockchain](https://github.com/ethereum/wiki/wiki/White-Paper) is an evolution of the Bitcoin blockchain protocol.
+The first release of the protocol was in 2015 and it evolved a lot since then.
+The intent of Ethereum is to create an alternative protocol for building decentralized applications providing a different set of tradeoffs useful for a large class of decentralized applications with particular emphasis on situations with rapid development time, and useful for the security of small and rarely used applications.
+Additionally, Ethereum provides the ability to  efficiently interact among applications.
+Ethereum enables this by building what is essentially the ultimate abstract foundational layer: a blockchain with a built-in Turing-complete programming language allowing anyone to write smart contracts and decentralized applications where they can create their own arbitrary rules for ownership, transaction formats and state transition functions.
+Smart contracts, cryptographic "boxes" that contain value and only unlock if certain conditions are met, can also be built on top of the platform.
+Smart contracts have vastly more power than that offered by Bitcoin scripting because of the added powers of Turing-completeness, value-awareness, blockchain-awareness and state.

 ## The Smart Contracts<sup>[2](#footnote2)</sup>

 A smart contract is a computer code running on top of a blockchain containing a set of rules under which the parties to that smart contract agree to interact with each other.
 If and when the pre-defined rules are met, the agreement is automatically enforced.
 The smart contract code facilitates, verifies, and enforces the negotiation or performance of an agreement or transaction.
 It is the simplest form of decentralized automation. <br>
-The term smart contract is a bit unfortunate since a smart contract is neither smart nor are they to be confused with a legal contract. <br>
+The term smart contract is a bit unfortunate since a smart contract is neither smart nor to be confused with a legal contract. <br>

-- A smart contract can only be as smart as the people coding taking into account all available information at the time of coding.
+- A smart contract can only be as smart as the people coding it, taking into account all available information at the time of coding.
 - While smart contracts have the potential to become legal contracts if certain conditions are met, they should not be confused with legal contracts accepted by courts and or law enforcement.
-However, we will probably see a fusion of legal contracts and smart contracts emerge over the next few years as the technology becomes more mature and widespread and legal standards are adopted.
+However, we will probably see a fusion of legal contracts and smart contracts emerge over the next few years as the technology  matures and spreads, and legal standards are adopted.

 Smart contracts radically reduce transaction costs.
 Auto enforceable code – whether on the protocol level or on the application level – standardizes transaction rules, thus reducing the transaction costs of: